hzz0024/hzz0024.github.io/_posts/2020/2020-07-01-DelBay_data_redo.markdown

 |    CH      |   −    |   −    |   −    |   −    |   −    |    −   |0.000585|
 |    REF     |   −    |   −    |   −    |   −    |   −    |0.000585|    −   |

-Compared to the non-masked genome results, Fst values from the masked genome have 5 decreases vs. 3 increases observation.
+Compared to the non-masked genome results, Fst values from the masked genome have 5 decreases vs. 3 increases observations.
 May need further tests to see if the masked regions lead to such changes.

 ### 6) conduct Fst estimates